RedisGears/RedisGears/docs/docs/concepts/Sync_Async.md

 Triggers and Functions aim to provide greater flexibility to function writers by enabling the invocation of functions in the background.
 When a function is invoked in the background, it cannot directly access the Redis key space.
 To interact with the Redis key space from the background, the function must block Redis and enter an atomic section where the atomicity property is once again guaranteed.

-To run Triggers and Functions in the background, functions can be implemented as JS Coroutines using the `registerAsyncFunction` API.
-The Coroutine is invoked on a background thread and does not block the Redis processes.
+To run Triggers and Functions in the background, functions can be implemented as JS coroutines using the `registerAsyncFunction` API.
+The coroutine is invoked on a background thread and does not block the Redis processes.
 Here's an example:

 ```js
 #!js api_version=1.0 name=lib